alexharri/website/posts/three-plane-intersection.md

 <Scene scene="three-points-edge-vectors" height={380} yOffset={-0.3} />

-The cross product of two vectors yields a perpendicular vectors, which we can use to get a vector $\vec{d}$ that's perpendicular to the plane formed by the triangle.
+The cross product of two vectors yields a perpendicular vector, which we can use to get a vector $\vec{d}$ that's perpendicular to the plane formed by the triangle.

 <p align="center">$$\vec{d} = (b - a) × (c - a)$$</p>